Goldy-Bot/goldy-bot-framework/README.md

 <br>

 ## *Install/Set Up* - ``Normal``

+These instructions assume you have a [MongoDB database](https://www.mongodb.com/), [Git](https://git-scm.com/) and [Python](https://www.python.org/) installed.

+> ℹ GoldyBot will connect to your mongoDB database and create stuff.

 1. ~~**Install package from pypi.**~~ *not on there yet... here's a git install*
 ```sh
 # Windows/Linux